lasircc/las_1_knowledge_base/docs/xeno.rst

 	mysql> delete from containerfeature where idContainer in (select idContainer from Aliquot where GenealogyID like 'Gen_ID%');

 To simply delete an aliquot an automatic procedure is available at the URL http://las.ircc.it/biobank/canc/aliquot.
-Please refer to  :ref:`deleting_an_aliquot` section.
+Please refer to section :ref:`deleting_an_aliquot`.